smortezah/smashpp/README.md

 cd example/
 ```

-There are in this directory two 1000 base sequences, the reference sequence named `ref`, and the target sequence, named `tar`.
+In this directory, there are two 1000 base sequences, the reference sequence named `ref`, and the target sequence named `tar`.
 Now, run Smash++ and the visualizer:

 ```bash
 ./smashpp -r ref -t tar;
 ./smashpp viz -o example.svg ref.tar.pos
 ```

-Since version 22.08, the JSON format support is added.
-To use it, you can run:
+**Update**: since version 22.08, the JSON format is supported.
+To use it, run:

 ```bash
 ./smashpp --reference ref --target tar --format json;